 - Getting your weight under control can improve or eliminate a host of conditions related to obesity: coronary heart disease, high blood pressure, stroke, type 2 diabetes, cancer, osteoarthritis, reproductive problems and even gallstones.
-(In one study, overweight people who increased physical activity to 150 minutes of exercise per week and had a five to seven percent weight loss reduced their risk of developing type 2 diabetes by 58 percent.)
+(In one study, overweight people who increased physical activity to 150 minutes of exercise per week and had a 5-7% weight loss reduced their risk of developing type 2 diabetes by 58 percent.)

 Vital sign guidelines